Personal Entity, Concept, and Named Entity Linking in Conversations

 \subsection{Personal Entity Linking}

 \paragraph{Experimental Setup} We take the LongFormer-large model\footnote{\url{https://huggingface.co/allenai/longformer-large-4096}}~\cite{Beltagy:2020:Longformer} pre-trained on OntoNote Release 5.0~\cite{Hovy:2006:ON9}, and fine-tune it on the training set of the ConEL-2 dataset.
 This model is referred to as \seconv{}.
-We perform training with the batch size of 8 and learning rate of 1e-5 using AdamW optimizer.
+We perform training with the batch size of 8 and learning rate of 1e-5 using AdamW optimizer, and the validation set of ConEL-2 is used for early stopping.
 For evaluation, we use validation and test sets of the ConEL-2 datasets as well as the ConEL-PE dataset~\cite{Joko:2021:CEL}.
 ConEL-PE contains 25 dialogues from the WoW dataset.
 We only use personal entity annotations for this evaluation.

 \paragraph{Baselines} We compare our model with the Wikipedia2Vec-based method (W2V)~\cite{Joko:2021:CEL}, where antecedent assignment is based on similarity between Wikipedia2vec~\cite{Yamada:2020:W2V} embeddings of entities and personal entity mentions.
 We also report on the official S2E model\footnote{\url{https://github.com/yuvalkirstain/s2e-coref}}~\cite{Kirstain:2021:CRS} and its variation \seconvminus{}, where fine-tuning is performed only on our conversational dataset (without using OntoNote dataset).